KhannaAbhinav/trigger-aws-lambda-action/README.md

-# Trigger AWS Lamba
+# Trigger AWS Lambda

 ## Description

-This action invokes AWS Lambda from github. you can use a scheduled job or on git teiggers.
+This action invokes AWS Lambda from github. you can use it as a scheduled job or on git triggers.

 ## Inputs